 This topic will introduce students to Australia's parliamentary system.
 This will incorporate the role of the parliament and how laws are created.
 Students will also study the roles and responsibilities of the House of Representatives and the Senate.
-Students will also develop an awareness of Australia's role on the global stage, through discussing what it means to be an international citizen and our nation's responsibilities to organisations such as the United Nations.
+Students will then apply their knowledge during a mock election campaign.
+Each party will develop a vision, create policies, and engage with members of the electorate.
+The topic culminates with the running of the Tintern election.